Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ```

 **⚠️ Warning:** After this, you must specify the new port (e.g., `22992`) in the Port field in BitVise for all future
 connections.
-This is the port set in step 8.

 ### 9. Upload Server Files via BitVise SFTP

 1. In your existing BitVise session, click the **New SFTP Window** button.
 2. In the SFTP window, navigate to the `/home/haloadmin/` directory.
 3. On your local computer, locate the extracted `HPC Server` or `HCE Server` folder.
 4. Drag and drop the entire server folder from your local machine into the `/home/haloadmin/` directory on the VPS.
-This
-   will take a few minutes.
+This may take a few minutes.

 ### 10. Final Setup via VNC Desktop